Edward Matenga

-Matenga authored a seminal book, "The Soapstone Birds Birds of Great Zimbabwe: Symbols of a Nation" (1998), providing a new perspective on the meaning and significance of these charismatic carvings.
+Matenga authored a seminal book, "The Soapstone Birds of Great Zimbabwe: Symbols of a Nation" (1998), providing a new perspective on the meaning and significance of these charismatic carvings.
 In particular, his thesis that the birds may have been totemic emblems foregrounded the fish eagle (Hungwe) and the associated totemic praise poetry, which have a large affiliation in Zimbabwe.
 This stoked further academic debate and speculation.
 The Zimbabwe Birds have inspired creative art as they have been adopted in stylized motifs as logos by many public and private organizations.
 They preside over the Zimbabwean flag and government coat-of-arms.

 In 1995 Matenga supervised a team of traditional stonemasons in an ambitious project to restore wooden lintels at the western entrance to the Great Enclosure, the iconic and largest dry masonry structure at the Great Zimbabwe World Heritage site.
 There was material evidence to attest that in fact all three entrances to this large stone building had wooden lintels carrying the walls over the entrances.
 Over time the wooden cross beams had failed resulting in collapse.
 As there was so much hesitation, a "life-size" experimental wall was constructed at the Great Zimbabwe Conservation Centre, and armed with the experience and lessons learnt, the team had mustered the confidence to execute the restoration.